Available for: Team, Business, Consultant and Enterprise plans;

 The options to manage the installed plugin

-Please keep your key confidential to not allow anyone else to set the integration with your team and see boards in Confluence.
+⚠️ Please keep your key confidential to prevent anyone else from setting the integration with your team and seeing your boards in Confluence.

-Second, log into your Miro profile, open the Account Settings > Apps & Integrations > Integrations section > Confluence Server Plugin > Click Show more:
+- Now log into your Miro profile, open the Account Settings > Apps & Integrations > Integrations section > Confluence Server Plugin > Click Show more.

 You will then be able to copy your key: